hieuvp/learning-monitoring/prometheus-introduction/README.md

 - `PromQL` (Prometheus Query Language), a flexible query language to leverage this dimensionality.
-- No reliance on distributed storage; single server nodes are autonomous.

-- Pushing time series is supported via an intermediary gateway.
-- Targets are discovered via service discovery or static configuration.
-- Multiple modes of graphing and dashboarding support.

 - It is inspired by Google's Borgmon, which uses time-series data as a datasource,